Andy Warhol's Shadows Return to New York City This October

-The canvases were painted with a sponge mop, with the streaks and trails it left adding gesture to the picture plane.
+The works were created with a sponge mop, with the streaks and trails it left adding gesture to the picture plane.
 Although the work is composed of the total of 102 screenprints, the final number of canvases in each installation is determined by the dimensions of an existing exhibition space.

 The commissioned body of work was acquired by Dia in 1979 for a solo exhibition at 393 West Broadway.
 The canvases were installed edge to edge, in the order proposed by Warhol’s assistants Ronnie Cutrone and Stephen Mueller, mimicking the continuity of a filmstrip and referencing the artist’s significant filmmaking practice.
 This unique environmental ensemble was described by the artist in 1979 as “disco décor.”

-Dona de Salvo, the Whitney Museum’s Deputy Director for International Initiatives and Senior Curator organizing the Warhol retrospective at the Whitney, who served as a curator at Dia from 1981 to 1986, explained that Shadows is an unexpected culmination of many of the experiments that Warhol pursued throughout his career.
+Dona de Salvo, the Whitney Museum’s Deputy Director for International Initiatives and Senior Curator organizing the Warhol retrospective at the Whitney, who served as a curator at Dia from 1981 to 1986, explained that Shadows is an unexpected culmination of many of the experiments that the king of Pop Art pursued throughout his career.
 Now regarded as an expert on Warhol, it was Dia’s artist-driven collection where de Salvo was first able to really immerse herself in Warhol’s work, but also meet the artist directly.

 Dia’s decision to present Shadows concurrently with the retrospective at the Whitney adds crucially to our effort to provide a holistic view of Warhol’s oeuvre and offers the public an unprecedented opportunity to map his trajectory and to experience the significance of seriality in his work.